 And this is where the politics come in, and actually help feed the crime rate, and the fake news.

 Thanks to Bourke’s larger than average Aboriginal population, the third largest employer in town is ‘Police Services’, a pretty remarkable statistic in its own right, and one surely worthy of a front-page splash in the Herald.
 There were 46 staff at the Bourke Police station in 2016, for a population of just 1,909.
-To put that in some context for you, that’s more than 11 times the state average – the NSW government employs more coppers in Bourke than it does doctors, nurses, health workers and high school teachers.
+To put that in some context for you, that’s more than 11 times the state average – the NSW government employs more police and support staff in Bourke than it does doctors, nurses, health workers and high school teachers.
+[Author’s note: Since publication, I’ve re-visited Bourke, and this story – some of the staff based in Bourke service the broader region… more to come on this in a follow up yarn in June].

 And no prizes for guessing what happens when you put more police in town.
 Just as crime follows poverty, more arrests follow more police.
 Thus, a community gets ‘over-policed’ and you end up with closed circuit television cameras in the main street, and – as was claimed to be the case in Bourke – cops paid to watch the cameras 24 hours a day.

-At the time of the Herald’s misreporting, Bourke topped the state for ‘driving offences’, spurred on by police sitting in the local station sending car crews after anyone who drove up the main street in the early morning hours.
+At the time of the Herald’s misreporting, Bourke topped the state for ‘driving offences’.
+Locals say this was spurred on by police sitting in the local station sending car crews after anyone who drove up the main street in the early morning hours.
 It also had the highest rate of ‘breaching bail conditions’, which is directly related to higher levels of people going to court… for things like ‘driving offences’.
 It’s a self-perpetuating cycle and it helps explains why the crime rates at Bourke were so high.
 But did that make Bourke ‘most dangerous place on earth’?

 Obviously not.
 It wasn’t even really the most dangerous place in New South Wales at the time – that honour belonged to the Sydney CBD.
 So how did the Herald get it so spectacularly wrong?